 SourcePoint supports STM so that a developer can look at the system in total and extract data in real-time.
 An example of this could allow for the tracking of register data on an FPGA, look at packet outbound data between two end points, FIFO status, ISR status, inbound data packets.
 All of these transaction can be color coded based upon master and channel.
 Thus SourcePoint Trace with STM provides powerful, clear, precise visibility into real-time code and hardware interactions.

 ARM® JTAG debugger products are designed to make the developer’s job easier, and we take great care in developing hardware and software that is easy for the user to set up and configure to speed their development time.
-An example is the Linux OS-aware features providing seamless application and kernel space debugging.

 Our tight integration of hardware and software for ARM JTAG debug lends itself to a robust development environment, helping to minimize the challenges associated with debugging code